nhminle/BEAM/FinalizedPrompts.md

             """

-        prompt = f"""
-            You are provided with a passage in {lang}.
-Your task is to carefully read and determine which book this passage originates from and who the author is.
+            prompt = f"""You are provided with a passage in {lang}.
+Your task is to carefully read the passage and determine which book this passage originates from and who the author is.
 You must make a guess, even if you are uncertain.

             {demo_passage}

             Here is the passage:

             <passage>{passage}</passage>

             Use the following format as output:

-            <output>"title": "Book name","author": "author name"</output>
+            <output>"title": "Book name","author": "Author name"</output>

             """

 ---